Johnson & Johnson Vision has officially acquired TearScience, the company that makes LipiFlow.

 Contact Lens Health Week, sponsored by the CDC, is a public awareness campaign that promotes healthy contact lens wear and care practices to help reduce the risk of eye infections and complications associated with improper contact lens use.

 According to a recent study of contact lens wearers, an astounding 85% (!!!) of adolescents reported that they don’t clean or wear their contacts properly.
-These risky habits can lead to severe eye infection and even blindness.
+These risky habits can lead to a severe eye infection and even blindness.

 Let’s face it, if you’re having trouble getting your teen to brush their teeth or clean their room, they’re probably not cleaning their contacts either.
 Ask your local eye care professional about switching to daily disposable contact lenses.